Latest Angkor Ticket Prices 2026

 Kbal Spean

 It’s the same deal for Kbal Spean; if you only want to visit this site and not buy a whole Angkor Archeological Park ticket, you can.
-The ticket is only available from the ticket office at Banteay Srei temple, and the cost is $5 USD.
-Note that it does not give you access to Banteay Srei temple, which is only available under the full Angkor Pass.
-The ticket office accepts most major credit cards, Khmer Reil and USD.
+The ticket is available at the temple, and the cost is $5 USD, cash only, as far as I know.
+Note that the ticket to Banteay Srei temple, which is a popular stop on that same route, is only available with the full Angkor Pass.

 Where to Buy your Angkor Pass